Pickles are a delicious addition to any burger or sandwich — but can you eat them on keto?

 Fermented pickles with Lactobacillus bacteria to break down the sugar and produce a sour taste are also available.

-Plus, fermented pickles are great to reduce inflammation, improve complexion, and improve insulin sensitivity.
+Fermented pickles greatly reduce inflammation, improve complexion, and improve insulin sensitivity.

-They contain probiotics that are mandatory when it comes to promoting a healthy gut.
+They contain probiotics that are mandatory for promoting a healthy gut.

 Do Pickles have Carbs?